dlotterman/metal_benchmark_demo/README.md

-#### Equinix Metal Benchmark Demo ####
+### Equinix Metal Benchmark Demo ###

 This horrendous code is enables the Equinxi Metal bechmark demo sometimes given by the Equinix Metal SA Team.
-It is make public for transperancy with customers and just to be generally available.
-The code is currently "brush clearing" quality.
+It is public for transperancy's sake.

 The psuedo steps of the code are: